madrkash/ProductAPI/README.md

 4. Tested all the individual components with specific responsibilities separately.

 ### Integration Testing
-1. Containerized comprehensive controller level tests covering all different success and failure CRUD scenarios by interacting with a separate test database running inside another container.
+1. Comprehensive controller level tests using xUnit covering all different success and failure CRUD scenarios by interacting with the containerized application database.
-2. Integration tests can be run after navigating to the path `~\ProductAPI\` by running the command `docker-compose -f docker-compose.tests.yml up`.

 ### Containerization using docker-compose
 1. Container communication between API and DB.
-2. A separate docker-compose setup for container communication between integration tests project and its own test DB.

 ### Documentation
 1. **Swagger**